-Again, if you use regular pectin, you'll need 7 cups of sugar, which is a LOT of sugar, so I recomend using the no-sugar-needed pectin, which halves the sugar.
+Again, if you use regular pectin, you will need 7 cups of sugar, which is a LOT of sugar, so I recomend using the no-sugar-needed pectin, which halves the sugar.
 Of course, you can substitute honey, agave, stevia or Splenda; see the no-sugar recipe, click here.

 Stir the pectin into the grape juice and put the mix in a big pot on the stove over medium to high heat (stir often enough to prevent burning).
 It should take about 5 to 10 minutes to get it to a full boil (the kind that cannot be stirred away).

 Notes about pectin: I usually add about 30% to 50% more pectin (just open another pack and add a little) or else the jelly is runnier than I like.
-With a little practice, you'll find out exactly how much pectin to get the thickness you like.
+With a little practice, you will find out exactly how much pectin to get the thickness you like.

 Another tip: use the low sugar or no-sugar pectin.
 It cuts the amount of sugar you need from 7 cups per batch to 4 cups.
 And it tastes even better!
 On the other hand; I still add some sugar, even with the No-sugar pectin.
 With no added sugar, the batches always turned out runny and bland.
-You might want to try using the low sugar recipe with a mixture of sugar and Stevia (or if you prefer, Splenda); that could work.
+You might want to try using the low sugar recipe with a mixture of sugar and Stevia (in a prepared form like Truvia, it measures same as sugar; if you use another form, you will need do your own conversion) - or Splenda, if you prefer, ; that could work.

 Is your jelly too runny?
 Pectin enables you to turn out perfectly set jelly

 every time.
 Made from natural apples, there are also natural no-sugar

 pectins that allow you to reduce the sugar you add by half or even eliminate